briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

 14. _(n)_

-    1. _(1)_ “Concealed handgun license” or “license to carry a concealed handgun” means, subject to subsection (n)(2) of this section, a license or temporary emergency license to carry a concealed handgun issued under Ohio R.C.
+    1. _(1)_ "Concealed handgun license" or "license to carry a concealed handgun" means, subject to subsection (n)(2) of this section, a license or temporary emergency license to carry a concealed handgun issued under Ohio R.C.
 2923.125 or 2923.1213 or a license to carry a concealed handgun issued by another state with which the Attorney General has entered into a